Xelitan/XelitanMem---embed-DLL-in-EXE/README.md

 # XelitanMem - embed DLL in EXE

-This library used https://github.com/Fr0sT-Brutal/Delphi_MemoryModule.
+This library uses https://github.com/Fr0sT-Brutal/Delphi_MemoryModule.
 Tested on Lazarus 3.8 64 bit.

 ## What is this for?